mmower/elysium/README.markdown

 Please let me know as I would like to get the project to the point where building Elysium is as simple as checking out and clicking build.

+## License

+Elysium is released under the MIT License.
+Please see the MIT-LICENSE file that comes with the distribution.
+It is unmodified save for the copyright notice.

 ## Acknowledgements

 * Mark Burtons reacTogon